Samsung/Tizen.NET/_posts/2019-04-15-how-to-use-the-GalaxyWatch-sensors.md

 ### Example

-Below example shows how to use accelerometer on the application.
+The following example shows how to use the accelerometer on the application.

 ```cs
 using Tizen.Sensor;